 Before you start selling products and collecting sales tax in any state, you must file an application to collect and report sales tax in each state that you plan to do so.
 To learn more about state and local tax requirements, check out the Federation of Tax Administrators.

 If you have employees, you are required to make payroll tax deposits and file payroll tax forms to meet both federal and state requirements.
 Sign up for QuickBooks Payroll and easily set up and run payroll in just a few steps.

 If you had net earnings of $400 or more in self-employment income then you must pay self-employment tax.
 This includes but is not limited to the following entities:

 - Partners in a partnership

 - Members of an LLC

 - Independent contractors such as Lyft/Uber drivers who received a 1099-MISC form

-While it is impossible to cover everything that you need to know about small business bookkeeping and accounting in one guide, I hope that we did provide you with a better understanding of the importance of establishing a good bookkeeping system, the benefits of using accounting software like QuickBooks to prevent you from doing manual tasks, and understanding the taxes your business could be subject to.
+While it is impossible to cover everything in one guide, I hope that we did provide you with a better understanding of the importance of establishing a good bookkeeping system, the benefits of using accounting software like QuickBooks to prevent you from doing manual tasks, and understanding the taxes your business could be subject to.
 Small business bookkeeping is one of those areas where if you invest the time upfront the rewards will pay off in the long run.

 As we have discussed, whether you plan to do your own books or hire a bookkeeper, you need to have a good small business bookkeeping system like QuickBooks in place that you understand.
 To learn how to use QuickBooks, check out our free course.
 The best way to get up to speed quickly is to set up an account to get that hands on experience; so don’t forget to sign up for your free 30-day trial of QuickBooks.